pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 ___________

 I hope this article was interesting and helpful.
 Please leave all comments and feedback in the discussion section below.
-And, as always, don't forget to print the favorite button!
+And, as always, don't forget to hit the favorite button!
 Thanks for reading.